until Spring Ceremony

 In addition, caps and gowns will be ready for distribution at that time.
 Graduation announcements and tickets to the Senior Dinner Dance will also be available.
 A representative from Balfour will be on campus with information on how to purchase a class ring.
 We look forward to seeing all graduating students at Senior Salute.

 Each graduate will receive six announcements.
-Announcements can be picked up at Senior Salute on April 18 and 19 at the Henry Student Center.
+Announcements can be picked up at Senior Salute on April 23 and 24 at the Henry Student Center.
 Graduating students unable to attend Senior Salute can pick up their announcements at the Office of Student Affairs located on the second floor of Passan Hall (267 South Franklin Street).
-Additional announcements can be purchased at a cost of $.50 per announcement.

 All graduates participating in the commencement ceremony must wear proper academic attire.
 The charge for the cap and gown is included in the commencement fee.

-Caps and gowns will be distributed at Senior Salute on April 18 and 19 at the Henry Student Center.
-Students unable to attend Senior Salute will be able to pick up their academic regalia at the Office of Student Affairs located on the second floor of Passan Hall (267 South Franklin Street) from May 1 through May 18.
+For Bachelors degree graduates caps and gowns will be distributed at Senior Salute on April 23 and 24 at the Henry Student Center.
+Students unable to attend Senior Salute will be able to pick up their academic regalia at the Office of Student Affairs located on the second floor of Passan Hall (267 South Franklin Street) from May 1 through May 17.
 Pick up times are Monday through Friday, 9:30am until 4:30pm.
-All caps, gowns and hoods will be transferred from Passan Hall the afternoon of May 18.
-Those graduates who are unable to pick up their academic regalia prior to May 19 should expect to obtain it at the robing site at the Arnaud C. Marts Center.
+All caps, gowns and hoods will be transferred from Passan Hall the afternoon of May 17.
+Those graduates who are unable to pick up their academic regalia prior to May 18 should expect to obtain it at the robing site at the Arnaud C. Marts Center.

 The academic costume looks best when worn over dark shoes and dark lower garments.
 The collar of a white shirt or blouse complements the academic robe nicely.
 Members of the Student Affairs staff will be available at the Arnaud C. Marts Center to help graduates with robing.